Limerick boycott: Aftermath

 If Jews—as Jews—were boycotted, it would be outrageously unjust.
 But the Jew in Limerick has not been boycotted because he is a Jew, but because he is a usurer.
 And we deny that we offend against ethics by most heartily advocating the boycott of usurers, whether they be Jew, Pagan or Christian.

 Father Creagh was moved by his superiors initially to Belfast and then to an island in the Pacific.
 In 1914, he was promoted by the Pope to be Vicar Apostolic of Kimberley, Western Australia, a position he held until 1922.
 He died in Wellington, New Zealand in 1947.
 Since 1983, several commentators have questioned the traditional narrative of the event, and especially whether the event's description as a pogrom is appropriate.
 Historian Dermot Keogh sympathised with the use of the term by the Jews who experienced the event, and respected its use by subsequent writers, but preferred the term "boycott".
-Creagh's anti-Semitic campaign, while virulent, did not result in the end of Limerick's Jewish community.
+Creagh's antisemitic campaign, while virulent, did not result in the end of Limerick's Jewish community.
 The 1911 census records that, not only were 13 of the remaining 26 families still resident in Limerick six years later, but that nine new Jewish families had joined them.
 The Jewish population numbered 122 persons in 1911 as opposed to 171 in 1901.
 After the Irish Free State left the United Kingdom in 1922, this number declined to just 30 by 1926.